JofArnold/convert-react-to-json/README.md

 - You must import React in that file (even though in React 17.0 you don't need that).
 - At least one of the files you are consuming needs to be TypeScript due to an issue with Rollup's TypeScript plugin I haven't figured out yet.
 - Only works with `export default` for now; no named exports.
-- Only works with DOM currently (probably - not checked).
+- Only works with DOM currently and therefore not React Native (probably - not checked).
-- No error handling,
+- No error handling.
+- No cache optimisations (although for most expected use cases it's fast)